 Apple has made it really easy to enable Wake-on-LAN – or Wake on Demand as Apple calls it.
 To enable Wake on Demand on a Mac, just follow these steps:

 • From the Apple menu, choose System Preferences.

 • From the View menu, choose Energy Saver.

 • Select (check) “Wake for network access”.

 If you are using ISL AlwaysOn remote access software, make a right-mouse click on the remote side of the program – the ISL AlwaysOn tray icon to open its Settings, then choose Advanced and make sure Wake-on-LAN is enabled.
 That’s it!

 Once Wake-on-LAN is set and other three requirements are met, you can stop worrying whether you have left the computer turned on or not.
 You just need to log into your remote access service, and either ‘Send WOL’ if the computer is offline or ‘Connect’ if it is online.
 It is that simple.

-Thinking about trying to wake a remote computer with ISL AlwaysOn?
-You are welcome to sign up for a 15-day no-obligation free trial and see how easy it is to have your work done remotely.
+Thinking about trying out remote work with ISL AlwaysOn?
+You are welcome to sign up for a 15-day no-obligation free trial and see how easy it is to access and work on your office computer remotely.